christiankoning/AR_Car_Configurator/README.md

 ARPlanes.
 These will generate planes where you could place the model.

 All these will also be provided in the complete version unless the Demo version gets feedback to remove/change it.

+# APK's

+In the build folder there are .apk's of all previous/current versions of the project.